patrikbwi/e0/README.md

 NOTE: this will start a 3 e0 test nodes, but they don't really cooperate (yet)!

-To get a taste of the API, you can follow the small intro below where we will
+To get a taste of the API which offers both optimistic and pessimistic transactional mechanisms, follow the short intro below where we will

     1) create a new e0_obj
-    2) write the e0_obj
+    2) write the e0_obj optimistically, it will fail if there is a conflict
-    3) try write it again, but fail due to that it would conflict as the new value is not based on the old one, e0 will never let you write data without basing it on old values!
+    3) try write it optimistically again, but that will fail now due to that it would conflict as the new value is not based on the old one. e0 will _never_ let you write data without basing it on the previous version!
-    4) r4 "read for update/delete" the e0_obj we wrote in 2) with a timeout of 3000 milliseconds.
+    4) Now lets try the "pessimistic read" r4 "read for update/delete" the e0_obj we wrote in 2) with a timeout of 3000 milliseconds.
+If we succeed we are guaranteed to be able to write an updated version of the e0_obj.
-    5) Update the e0_obj we read in 4)
+    5) Here we update the e0_obj we read in 4)
-    6) As we have read the object with r4, we are guaranteed to be able to write the updated value with e0:w
+    6) As we have read the object with r4, we are guaranteed not to get a conflicting write.

+Lets go ...

     ./dev/dev1/bin/e0 attach
     (e01@127.0.0.1)1> E0 = e0_obj:new(<<"co-session">>, integer_to_binary(1), {funky, stuff}).